RaGeek168/Application-Security/Web-Security/security-assessment-checklist.md

 - Username enumeration
 - Bypass Authentication using SQL Injection
 - Credentials transmission over SSL or not?
+- Use TLS everywhere also disable HTTP for all TLS based tranmission
+- Use 2FA/MFA for critical financial functionalities
 - Account lockout
 - Check for 0Auth functionality
 - User credentials are stored in browser memory in clear text